apache/cordova-docs/www/docs/en/dev/guide/overview/index.md

 ## Plugins

-Plugins are an integral part of the cordova ecosystem.
+Plugins are an integral part of the Cordova ecosystem.
 They provide an interface for Cordova and native components to communicate with each other and bindings to standard device APIs.
 This enables you to invoke native code from JavaScript.